 This does not mean treating wild behaviour as a husbandry prescription.
 As established earlier, natural environments contain many conditions that captive management deliberately seeks to prevent, and the occurrence of a behaviour in nature does not establish that its expression is necessary for good welfare in captivity.
 Nevertheless, natural history provides something that captive observation alone cannot: evidence of the behavioural repertoire expressed by animals in environments where the possibilities for behaviour have not already been predetermined by enclosure design.

 Natural history therefore provides a behavioural baseline—not a blueprint for captivity, but a record of possibility.
+Here, baseline means a species-level source of plausible behavioural possibilities, not an experimental control condition or a normative husbandry target.
 That distinction is fundamental to the Behavioural Affordance Framework.

 The Captivity Problem